st0rmw1ndz/tga-verify/README.md

-# tga-verify
+# TGA Verify

 Script to verify Wii U meta images for use in custom channels

-## Notes
+> [!NOTE]

-This is originally based on [Zarklord's TgaVerify](https://gbatemp.net/threads/450997), this is merely an update and rewrite.
+> This is originally based on [Zarklord's TgaVerify](https://gbatemp.net/threads/450997), this is merely an update and rewrite.
+>

-This isn't as needed anymore, as homebrew is generally distributed through WUHBs for use with Aroma.
+> This isn't as needed anymore, as homebrew is generally distributed through WUHBs for use with Aroma.

 ## Usage